apmitchell18/dql_vhot/content/05_DQL_Bizevents/index.md

-## Hands-On Exercise 3 - Querying Business Events
+## Querying Business Events with DQL

 In this section, you will practice querying business events with DQL in a Notebook.

+In the **[Training Environment](https://zex57197.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebooks)**, create a new notebook named "Bizevent Exercises".

 ---